 Disability Legal Services of Indiana.
 Inc.

-Disability Legal Services of Indiana, Inc (DLSI) is a non-profit 501(c)(3) corporation offering free and low-cost legal services to children and adults with disabilities in Indiana.
-DLSI was formed in response to a concern over the lack of affordable legal representation for adults and children with disabilities in Indiana, particularly in the area of education law.
+A non-profit organization offering free and low-cost legal services to children and adults with disabilities in Indiana; formed in response to concerns over lack of affordable legal representation for people with disabilities, particularly in education law.

-The Division of Disability and Rehabilitative Services (DDRS) has two overarching responsibilities: to facilitate partnerships that enhance the quality of life for children and adults with physical and cognitive disabilities; and to provide them with continuous, life-long support.
-List of fax numbers to local offices.
+Division of Disability and Rehabilitative Services (DDRS) (DDRS) has two overarching responsibilities: facilitate partnerships that enhance quality of life for children and adults with physical and cognitive disabilities; and provide them with continuous, life-long support.

 Early Childhood Center

-The Early Childhood Center works to link research and practice in advancing the field of early education.
-Its current focus is the universal design of early education that helps all children and families enter school successfully.
+Works to link research and practice the field of early education.
+The current focus is the universal design in early education.

-Easter Seals Crossroads is a community resource working in partnership with children and adults with disabilities or special needs and their families to promote growth, independence, and dignity.
+A community resource in Indianapolis working in partnership with people with disabilities and their families to promote growth, independence, and dignity.

 Family Voices Indiana

-Family Voices Indiana is a family-led organization that provides information, education, training, outreach, and peer support to families of children and youth with special health care needs and the professionals who serve them.
+A family-led organization providing information, education, training, outreach, and peer support to families of children with special health care needs and the professionals who serve them.

 Erskine Green Training Institute